commerce-docs/magento2-functional-testing-framework-public/docs/best-practices.md

 ### Use existing Tests and resources

 Magento offers more than **3000** acceptance tests, **2500** [Action group]s, **750** Page declarations with more than **1500** Section definitions.
-It is very probable that behaviour you want to test already exists as a Test or Action Group.
+It is very probable that behavior you want to test already exists as a Test or Action Group.
 Instead of writing everything by yourself - use `extends` attribute to refer to existing element and customize it.

 **Reusable Resources**

-{%raw%}

 *  Tests (reusable with `<test extends="...">` argument)
 *  Action Group (reusable with including `<actionGroup ref="...">`, or extending `<actionGroup extends="...">`)